 Suggested Crystal Helpers: all black stones (especially jet and obsidian), dark amethyst, dark blue stones such as lapis and sodalite, smoky quartz and brown jasper.

-• In the Southern Hemisphere, Beltaine falls from sunset on 31 October to midnight on 1 November.
+• In the Southern Hemisphere, Beltaine is traditionally celebrated from sunset on 31 October to midnight on 1 November.
+(Exact astrological point around November 5 – 10).

 Beltaine is primarily a fertility festival, concerned with the return of full-blown potency evident in the surroundings.
 The days are long, the Sun is hot and showering us with energy, flowers are in full bloom, seeds come to fruition, fruit is ripening, trees have thick foliage and nights are sultry.